 9.01.
 The Board shall prepare and approve a form of claim.

 9.02.
 The form shall include at least the following information provided by the claimant under penalty of perjury:

-(a) Name and address of claimant, home and business telephone, occupation and employer, social security number;
+(a) Name and address of claimant, home and business telephone, occupation and employer;

-(b) Name, address and telephone number of the lawyer alleged to have dishonestly taken or willfully misapplied the claimant's money or property;
+(b) Name, address and telephone number of the lawyer alleged to have engaged in dishonest conduct;